 In 2008, CJ3B.info named the town of Camprodon in Catalunya the Jeep Capital of Spain, and since then the municipality has organized several displays of Willys and other vintage Jeeps.

-The latest Jeep exhibition in Camprodon (see a location map, 330K JPEG) took place on 24-25 July 2021.
+A new Jeep exhibition in Camprodon (see a location map, 330K JPEG) took place on 24-25 July 2021 (and for the second annual edition see Camprodon, Terra de Jeeps 2022.)
 Vintage Jeeps from across Spain were invited this year, and despite the pandemic there were 70 classic vehicles in attendance.
 The poster for Camprodon, terra de Jeeps shows the town's beautiful 12th-century stone bridge, El Pont Nou ("The New Bridge") over the Ter River (below, left.)

 Without a plaza in Camprodon large enough for all 70 Jeeps to be parked in one place, they were divided into four categories, exhibited in different locations.
 Each had a kiosk displaying information and photos, and this one (above, right) announces Jeeps al món ("Jeeps of the world"), the models built under license from Willys outside North America.